 Cooking and reading are two passions of mine, and I’ve created two more blogs for them.
 Firstly, my vegetarian (~40% of the recipes are vegan) food blog is called CookStyle.
 There you can see new recipes each week or twice a week, depending on how much time I have.
 I’m doing a few challenges that you might find interesting.
 I’m baking along the Great British Bake Off each year for the last few years and that is always interesting.
 Besides this I’m doing Taste the World challenge, in which I’m making a dish or a few from all parts of the world.
 There is a round-up on my blog, to see my progress.
 Furthermore, I have a special round-up with recipes I’m cooking while camping with the caravan.

 For book reviews, have a look at my book blog, called Coffee and Books.
 I’m mostly sharing book reviews and sometimes I do round-ups with different themes.
 As you can imagine, as a History student, I’m sharing lots of history books reviews, but I’m also sharing reviews for books on climate change, philosophy, psychology, economics, and science, besides a few works of fiction.
-My aim this year is to read at least 75 books and, according to goodreads, at the moment I’m 8 books ahead of the schedule.
+My aim this year is to read at least 75 books and I reached that number in November.